 A Personal Journey Through the New Digital Media Landscape

-This speech by Lawrence K. Grossman was made at the National Coalition of Independent Scholars.
+This speech by Lawrence K. Grossman was made at the National Coalition of Independent Scholars in 2015.

 I was surprised and honored that the National Coalition of Independent Scholars invited me to deliver the keynote talk for this august gathering at Yale celebrating the National Coalition’s anniversary.